The main symptoms of diabetes are increased urination (polyuria), thirst (polydipsia) and tiredness

 Seek medical advice about diabetes if:

 - You feel nauseated, weak and excessively thirsty; are urinating very frequently; have abdominal pain; or are breathing more deeply and rapidly than normal - perhaps with sweet breath that smells like nail polish remover.
-You may need immediate medical attention for ketoacidosis, a potentially deadly complication of type 1 diabetes.
+You may need immediate medical attention for ketoacidosis, a potentially fatal complication of type 1 diabetes.

 - You are having weakness or fainting spells; are experiencing a rapid heartbeat, trembling and excessive sweating; and feel irritable, hungry or suddenly drowsy.
 You could be developing hypoglycaemia - low blood sugar that can occur with diabetes treatment.
 You may need to have a carbohydrate snack or sugary drink promptly to avoid more serious complications.